 This section is devoted to Khmer music and musical instruments from the 7th to the 16th centuries.

-Because of its monsoon climate, the sources of old information are limited.
+Due to the monsoon climate, ancient information sources are limited.
 The study of ancient musical and sound instruments is based on various documentary sources:

 The chronological list below indicates the date of probable realization of the iconography of the various referring sites: